datastax/release-notes/DSE_6.7_Release_Notes.md

 * Add asynchronous update to KMIP key cache to fix blocking of commit log (DSP-20582)
 * Fix a bug in `cassandra.repair.mutation_repair_rows_per_batch` setting that caused sending all repair mutations at once (DSP-21429)
 * Addressed several Jackson databind vulnerabilities by upgrading `jackson-databind` to version `2.9.10.8` in DSE 5.1.21, 6.0.15 and 6.7.13 and version 2.10.5.1 in DSP 6.8.10.
 (DSP-21503) (DSP-21503)
+* There is a change in SSTable format and/or version.
+Please refer to the [compatibility documentation](https://docs.datastax.com/en/landing_page/doc/landing_page/compatibility.html#compatibility__current-software) for more details.

 ## DSE 6.7.13 Security
 * When optimized group retrieval was used in `memberof_search` mode (`ldap_options.all_parent_groups_search_type` parameter in `dse.yaml`), DSE confused attributes specified by `ldap_options.user_memberof_attribute` and `ldap_options.all_parent_groups_memberof_attribute` making the optimized search work only in case both attributes were set to the same value.
 (DSP-21537)